Combined Root Canal & Gum Problems – Carrollton, TX

-The spread of infection can also occur the other way round i.e., if you have periodontal disease, the infection could travel into the nearby tooth via the accessory canals (located in between or on the sides of the tooth roots) and into the dental pulp.
+The spread of infection can also occur the other way around.
+In other words, if you have periodontal disease, the infection could travel into the nearby tooth via the accessory canals located in between or on the sides of the tooth roots and into the dental pulp.

 Saving a tooth is a challenge when the problem is a combined infection in the gums and root canals.
 The treatment will depend upon where the infection started.
 If the infection started in the root canal and traveled to the gums, the tooth can be saved with immediate treatment.
 If it was the gum disease that came first, it is quite possible that much of the bone may already be lost by the time the infection transferred to the root canal, and the tooth may need to be removed.

 Combined root canal and gum problems call for immediate care by a dentist.
 If left untreated, your pain may go away after some time, but that does not mean the infection has subsided.
 In fact, it often indicates the death of the affected pulp tissue.
 All in all, whenever you start to experience dental pain, be sure to give us a call as soon as you can so we can prevent a minor problem from turning into a big one.